FabianVegaA/sigmaF/README.md

 ```
 ### Comments

-If you want to comment on your code, you can use:
+If you want to comment your code, you can use:
 ```sql

 -- This is a single line comment